ciscops/viptela-workshop/exercises/5-1/README.md

-# Configure the Viptela vEdges
+# Exercise 5.1 - Configure the Viptela vEdges

 The playbook can be run with tags to only perform certain stages.
 For example: